Sign up for the OCP Project Newsletter to recieve notifications!

 The OCP Project

-An OCP Advisory Group: we are seeking volunteer residents with experience in key sectors to provide advice to the OCP Project Steering Committee through all phases of the community planning process.
+An OCP Advisory Group: volunteer residents with experience in key sectors to provide advice to the OCP Project Steering Committee through all phases of the community planning process.
 Check out more about this group in the terms of reference [PDF - 77 KB].
+Council appointed the following individuals to sit on the OCP Advisory Group:

 Council's 2019-2022 Strategic Plan committed to "rewrite the Official Community Plan, forming the basis for local area plans throughout the community (e.g. Quamichan area, Berkey’s Corner area, and Maple Bay Village)."